Improved and clear communication: the better choice.

 Taste and texture are key when developing a scrumptious product, and fat is one of the building blocks developers use to deliver smooth textures.
 Unfortunately, fat content negatively affects the number of calories and the overall nutritional image of a product.

-Using Orafti® Inulin is one of BENEO’s solutions to reduce fat levels in e.g. dairy desserts.
-Its neutral taste and low solubility (< 1 %) make it ideal to offer a similar creaminess to fat in water-based foods.
+Using Orafti® Inulin is one of BENEO’s solutions to reduce fat levels in e.g. fillings, spreads, dairy desserts,… For such desserts, its neutral taste and low solubility (< 1 %) make it ideal to offer a similar creaminess to fat in water-based foods.
 In addition, BENEO offers a range or rice starches as fat replacement solution.
 For example, the Remyline range enhances body and smoothness of a cream cheese, and its excellent water binding properties ensure stability in favour of a longer shelf life.
+Even in meat products, the BENEO functional ingredients can offer solutions, as shown in the below recipe.

 Sugar-rich foods are under scrutiny and may even risk being banned from mother’s shopping trolleys.
 How can we improve their nutritional profile to make the tasty products mum-friendly again?
 With a focus on sugar reduction for healthier food choices, one way is to communicate with simple taglines, like e.g. “…% less sugar” or use colour-coded labels front-of-pack.